nitrologic/fountain/README.md

 Providing a common context the roha history model began in March 2025 echoing the common API and intended as a bolt on to the DSPTool project.

+> maximum prompt length exceeded

+Up against the context window of /model 0, my trusted companion DeepSeek, the slop fountain source can still be consumed in single servings.

 ## Researcher Links

 * [fountain.md](roha/fountain.md) Configuration